-Household help, otherwise known as “ayis” (also means “aunties”), are very common.
-Almost all expat families employ an ayi at least part-time to help with cleaning.
+Household help, otherwise known as “ayis” (also means “aunties”), is very common.
+Almost all ex-pat families employ an ayi at least part-time to help with cleaning.
 Most families with children will have a full-time ayi to help with child-care, cleaning, and cooking.
 Ayis are also tasked with running domestic errands like paying bills at the bank and picking up kids at school.

 Ayi / Domestic Help Services:

 - Beijing EX-PATS Service: http://www.expatslife.com (6438 1634).
 Provides maid and nanny services as well as car/driver services.

 - Merryhome Ayi: http://www.merryhome.com.cn/eng/ (6461 2979).
 Provides ayi service, regular home cleaning, and babysitters.

 Other ways to find an ayi:

 However, most matches are made through personal connections from other ex-pats.